-The overall likelihood of entry of the Phytophthora species is determined by combining the likelihood of importation with the likelihood of distribution using the matrix of rules for combining qualitative likelihoods (Table 3).
+The overall likelihood of entry of the Phytophthora species is determined by combining the likelihood of importation with the likelihood of distribution using the matrix of rules for combining qualitative likelihoods (Table 2).

-• The likelihood that the Phytophthora species will enter Australia with imported nursery stock (including ornamental plants and propagative material) from countries where these pathogens are present and transferred to a suitable host is HIGH
+• The likelihood that the Phytophthora species will enter Australia with imported host plant propagative material from countries where these pathogens are present and transferred to a suitable host is HIGH.